Skip to main content

 What are the hidden costs of off-the-shelf software?

-Per-user pricing that scales with team growth (Salesforce jumps from $75 to $300/user as you add features), customization consultants ($150-$300/hour), data migration costs when switching vendors ($10K-$50K), integration middleware like Zapier ($20-$100/month per workflow), and vendor lock-in that makes switching painful after 2+ years of accumulated data.
+Per-seat pricing that escalates as you climb vendor tiers to unlock features, customization consultants billed by the hour, the migration project you inherit when you switch vendors, integration middleware like Zapier billed per workflow per month, and vendor lock-in that makes switching painful after 2+ years of accumulated data.

 Can I start with off-the-shelf and migrate to custom later?

 Yes, and most companies should.
 Start with off-the-shelf tools to validate your workflow.
-Once you hit real pain points, usually around 50-100 users or $3K+/month in license fees, scope a custom build.
+Once you hit real pain points, usually around 50-100 users or when the licence line becomes one of your larger recurring bills, scope a custom build.
 The off-the-shelf phase hands you a clean spec: replicate what works, fix what doesn't.
-Data migration typically runs $10K-$30K.
+Migration effort scales with record volume and how dirty the data is.

 How long does custom software take to build?